Ma-Marcinowski/Identificational-Model/README.md

   * However:

-    * There is an additional dense layer of 84 neurons in-between the 2nd and the output dense layer (analogous to the v2.1 architecture).
+    * The second FC layer consists of 84 neurons (instead of 4096; analogous to the v2.1 architecture).

 * #### 2.2.
 Hyperparameteres (all training updates available at the /Logs/Model_v1.1_Log.csv):